United States Army Criminal Investigation Division: Uniform

 CID Special Agents do not wear uniforms for anything other than official military training.
 For official photographs, and certain duty assignments, they wear the uniforms, rank and insignia of any other soldier of their respective ranks.
 The design of the shoulder sleeve insignia has the central star and the lines of latitude and longitude suggesting a globe.
 Together with the arrowheads, they mark the points of a compass, symbolizing the basic worldwide mission of the command: To perform and exercise centralized command authority, direction and control of Army criminal investigation activities worldwide.
 Red, white, and blue are the national colors.
 The CID distinctive unit insignia has a central star symbolizing centralized command.
 The grid lines allude to the latitude lines of the globe, thus referring to the worldwide activities of the organization.
 The grid lines also suggest a stylized web, with eight sides representing the original eight geographical regions of the command.
 The web, a symbol of criminal apprehension, is the result of methodical construction alluding to the scientific methods of criminal investigations.
 The outer points of the star further symbolize far-reaching authority.
 Red, white, and blue, are the national colors and gold is symbolic of achievement.

 As criminal investigators, CID Special Agents typically dress in civilian clothing which range from professional suits, business/casual attire, or comfortable clothing when appropriate for their daily investigative responsibilities.
 Due to the nature of their work, undercover assignments dictate further variations of attire to support specific undercover mission requirements.

-When deployed to certain combat environments, and during other special times and circumstances, CID agents wear Army Combat Uniforms, replacing rank insignia with subdued versions of officer "U.S." collar brass and sometimes wearing "CID" brassards on their upper left arms.
+In the case of active-duty agents, they wear Army Combat Uniforms (ACUs) as the regular combat and field uniform, along with the Army Green Service Uniform (AGSU) as the in-garrison uniform, and the Army Service Uniform (ASU) for formal occasions.
+For the ACU, agents sometimes wear "CID" brassards on their upper left arms.
+For wear with the ASU and AGSU, Military Police branch insignia pins and distinctive unit insignia are worn, representing the CID's origins in and relationship with the Military Police Corps.

 Firearms

-Most CID Special Agents carry an alternate duty weapon, which can be a variety of pistols chambered in 9mm, .40 caliber, or 45 caliber.
-CID Special Agents are issued the 9mm Sig Sauer P320 sidearm, designated "M18".
-The Sig Sauer P228 designated "M11" is no longer issued.
-For combat environments, Agents are also issued the M4A1 Carbine or shortened version, MK18, for protection missions.
+Some CID Special Agents carry an alternate duty weapon, which can be a variety of double action semi-automatic pistols chambered in 9 mm, .40 caliber, or .45 caliber.
+CID Special Agents are issued the M18 in 9mm.
+It is similar to a SIG Sauer P320 Carry sidearm.
+The M11 or SIG Sauer P228 is no longer issued.
+Agents are also issued the M4A1 Carbine or shortened version, MK18, for protection missions and routine carry during enforcement related duties including when deployed overseas to war zones.
+Agents also have the B&T APC9K sub-machine gun.